 On the occasion of the exhibition, Blum & Poe is honored to host Lynda Benglis & Helen Molesworth, Chief Curator of the Museum of Contemporary Art, Los Angeles, in conversation on Saturday, October 28, at 4:00pm.

-Lynda Benglis resides in New York, Santa Fe and Ahmedabad, India.
-She is the recipient of a Guggenheim Fellowship and two National Endowment for the Arts grants, among other commendations.
-Benglis’s work is in extensive public collections including: Guggenheim Museum; Los Angeles County Museum of Art; Museum of Modern Art, New York; The National Gallery of Victoria, Melbourne, Australia; San Francisco Museum of Modern Art; Tate Modern, London; Walker Art Center, Minneapolis and the Whitney Museum of American Art, New York.
+Lynda Benglis is the recipient of a Guggenheim Fellowship (1975) and two National Endowment for the Arts grants (1979, 1990) among other commendations.
+Her work is represented in numerous public collections including the Dallas Museum of Art, Dallas, TX; Hirshhorn Museum and Sculpture Garden, Washington, D.C.; Los Angeles County Museum of Art, Los Angeles, CA; Museum of Contemporary Art, Los Angeles, CA; Museum of Fine Arts, Houston, TX; Museum of Modern Art, New York, NY; National Gallery of Art, Washington D.C.; National Gallery of Victoria, Melbourne, Australia; Philadelphia Museum of Art, Philadelphia, PA; San Francisco Museum of Modern Art, San Francisco, CA; Solomon R. Guggenheim Museum, New York, NY; Tate Modern, London, UK; Walker Art Center, Minneapolis, MN; and the Whitney Museum of American Art, New York, NY.